Bernese Mountain Dog Nose Butter® Moisturizes Your Berner's Dry Nose...Naturally

 Your Bernese Mountain Dog Was Bred To Be A Hardworking Farm Dog

-The Bernese Mountain dog originated in the Swiss mountains and shares its classic tri-coloration with other Swiss dogs, such as the Greater Swiss Mountain Dog and the Entlebucher Mountain Dog.
-Berners were excellent working dogs and draft work.
-They also drove or herded dairy cattle, watched over the farm and as offered loyalty and companionship to the farmers.
-Yep, the Berner was that all-around, do-it-all kinda dog.
-(CLICK for an article on how the Berner was saved from near extinction).
+The Bernese Mountain dog originated in the Swiss mountains where they drove or herded dairy cattle, watched over the farm and offered companionship to the farmers.
+They are one of several dog breeds originating in the Alpine mountains.
+(CLICK for my article on how the Berner was saved from near extinction).

-Your Berner may never do any harder work than walking beside you to the dog park and keeping the cat from climbing in your lap, but nature is still telling him to keep his nose moist and pliable.
+Unlike his hardworking Swiss ancestors, your Berner may never do any harder work than keeping the cat from climbing in your lap.
+But nature is still telling him to keep his nose moist and pliable.
 The moistness acts as smell catching flypaper, catching the scent particles that give your dog info.
 Dry nose = less info!

-Bernese Mountain Dog NOSE BUTTER® moisturizes and nourished the dry nose leather (technical term) of your dog’s nose.
-After a few days of NOSE BUTTER® usage your dog will not only look better, but feel better.
-Plus, getting all the info via their sense of smell, will put him more at ease.
-Your Bernese Mountain Dog will be more secure, grounded and confident when he gets all the info he knows is available.
+Bernese Mountain Dog Nose Butter moisturizes and nourished the dry nose leather (technical term) of your dog’s nose.
+After a few days of Nose Butter usage your dog will look better and feel better.
+Your Bernese Mountain Dog will be more secure, grounded and confident when he gets the info needed to make good decisions.